bananaml/banana-node-sdk/README.md

 This monitors all the .ts files in the module dir.
 If any changes, it will recompile the .ts files into .js and store in /dist

 # Testing

-## we use the npm link command so our tests import @banana-dev/banana-dev but use the local module repo
+We use the npm link command so our tests import @banana-dev/banana-dev but use the local module repo
 ```bash
 mkdir tests
 cd tests